Charitable Activities of GL Zürich

 Selam Children’s Village offers orphaned children a home and education from kindergarten to high school, as well as apprenticeships in a range of professions.
 It also supports destitute families.

-Founded by Lotti Latrous, the project “Centre l’Espoir” (Center of Hope) treats and supports sick and dying people and their children in one of the poorest regions of the world.
+Founded by Lotti Latrous, the project “Centre l’Espoir” (Center of Hope) treats and supports sick and dying adults and children in one of the poorest regions of the world, and works to improve local conditions.